wbrp/coding_assignment/README.md

 ### Evaluation criteria

-You get 👍🏽 thumbs up to pass to the next round if the problem is solved.
+Generally you get 👍🏽 thumbs up to pass to the next round if the problem is solved.

 On top of that, your project will help us get a glance of how you work: